jangorecki/dwtools/README.md

 ## Other functions
 A brief summary of other functions in the package.
 * `timing` - measure time, nrow in/out, optionally save to db
-* `as.xts.data.table` - wrapper method for conversion of data.table to xts and reverse
 * `data.equal.data.table` - check if two DT equal, ignore row/col order
 * `vwap` - aggregate tick trades data to OHLC including VWAP
 * `pkgsVersion` - handy wrapper to compare packages version across libraries
 * `anonymize` - anonymization by hashing sensitive data
+* `sql.dt` - query data.table using data.table syntax but SQL args and sequence

 ## License
 GPL-3.